 Sports marketing content is considered one of the key factors in attracting and retaining customers, as well as in developing sports-related businesses (Kavand et al., 2023).
-Research indicates that the more appealing the marketing content, the greater its impact on consumers (Kajtazi & Zegiri, 2020).
+Research indicates that the more appealing the marketing content, the greater its impact on consumers (Kajtazi & Zeqiri, 2020).
 This type of content should not only provide information about sports products and services but also establish an effective connection with customers and deeply understand their emotions and values (Williams & Chinn, 2010).
-Therefore, sports marketing content must effectively and engagingly attract audiences through images, videos, textual content, and other digital tools, stimulating them to make purchases (Fetchko et al., 2018).
+Therefore, sports marketing content, and other digital tools, stimulating them to make purchases (Fetchko et al., 2018).
 Evidence highlights the significant importance of the quality of social media content in marketing (McClure & Seock, 2020).

-However, recent research indicates that for innovation and consumers seeking new experiences, there is no significant difference between the impact of AI-generated content and human-generated content on their purchase intentions (Gao et al., 2024).
-Consequently, numerous studies have examined the influence of AI in the sports marketing industry both domestically (Abolghasemi Atany et al., 2024; Yousefi et al., 2023) and internationally (Glebova et al., 2024; Mohammadi & Salem Hasan, 2024; Nadikattu, 2020; Pottala, 2018), yielding varied results.
+However, recent research indicates that for consumers seeking innovation and new experiences, there is no significant difference between the impact of AI-generated content and human-generated content on their purchase intentions (Gao et al., 2024).
+Consequently, numerous studies have examined the influence of AI in the sports marketing industry both domestically (Abolghasemi Atany et al., 2024; Yousefi et al., 2023) and internationally (Glebova et al., 2024; Nadikattu, 2020; Pottala, 2018), yielding varied results.
 These studies suggest that there remains a gap in this field, particularly concerning consumer attitudes towards AI as a decision-making factor in purchasing (Al-Ababneh, 2020).
 Therefore, this topic requires further investigation (Du & Xie, 2021; Khan et al., 2022; Li, 2019).